 A list of environment variables to be set always when running on this system.
+These variables modify the Re-Frame environment.
 Each environment variable is specified as a two-element list containing the variable name and its value.
 You may reference other environment variables when defining an environment variable here.
 ReFrame will expand its value.
 Variables are set after the environment modules are loaded.

-'''

 .systems[].prefix

-'''